CloveTwilight3/RoomMates-Beta/README.md

-# The Roommates Helper Discord Bot
+# The Roommates Helper Discord Bot - BETA

 A Discord bot designed to help manage the Roommates Discord server with features including: